A fetus goes through many stages of development. One of the milestones is when the heart begins to beat.

 Fetal heart rate monitoring

-A healthcare provider uses a fetal heart rate monitor during labor to check for any changes.
+A healthcare professional uses a fetal heart rate monitor during labor to check for any changes.
 There are two ways to monitor the fetal heart rate at this time:

-- Auscultation: This involves holding a special stethoscope or a Doppler transducer against the woman’s abdomen and listening for the fetal heartbeat.
+- Auscultation: This involves holding a special stethoscope or a Doppler transducer against the pregnant person’s abdomen and listening for the fetal heartbeat.
 The doctor may do this at specific times during labor.

 - Electronic fetal monitoring: This involves using specialized internal or external equipment to measure the heart rate in response to contractions.
 It provides an ongoing reading, which the doctor can check at set times.

-A doctor may not be able to find the fetal heartbeat during a scan due to:
+A healthcare professional may not be able to find the fetal heartbeat during a scan due to:

 - the scan taking place too early in the pregnancy